the-butcher/HEXMAP/README.md

-#Tweet
-🢆🢅🢂

 # Issues in Hexmap
 - find a way to add mortality as datasource
 - adapt date slider tooltip to match chart tooltip
-- boundaries have offsets in many places
 - move base config to file (maybe multiple files)
-- add twitter card to index.html

 # later
 - logarithmic option in chart